WING FOILING

 WINGFOILING

-Learn to wingsurf with the top wingsurfing school
+Learn to wingfoil with the top wingsurfing school

-Our Swell partner wingsurf school is a short walk from our place and is renowned for using only high quality, up-to-date equipment and international instructors with years of wingsurfing & foiling experience themselves.
+The Wingfoiling lessons take place a short walk from Swell, and use only high quality, up-to-date equipment and foil instructors with years of wingfoiling experience themselves.

 WINGFOILING